-The MTCC member agrees to have a state repository criminal record check, an FBI fingerprint check, and a National Sex Offender Public Registry check completed before s/he can be enrolled as a MTCC member in the Program.
+The MTCC member agrees to have a state repository criminal record check (state of residence/state of service), an FBI fingerprint check, and a National Sex Offender Public Registry check completed before the member can be enrolled as a MTCC member in the Program.
+MTCC uses Truescreen and Fieldprint vendors to complete these criminal history checks for new members.
+Members will be provided steps to complete the checks through these vendors and are asked to complete these steps in a timely manner.

-If the MTCC member is registered as a sex offender or has a felony murder conviction, s/he cannot participate in the Program.
-Other offenses will be reviewed on a case-by-case basis to determine her/his suitability to participate in the Program and to serve at a particular site.
+If the MTCC member is registered as a sex offender or has a felony murder conviction, they cannot participate in the Program.
+Other offenses will be reviewed on a case-by-case basis to determine suitability to participate in the Program and to serve at a particular site.